ferrenza/discord.py/docs/ext/commands/commands.rst

         ...

-Likewise, use of the ``name`` keyword argument allows you to pass renames for the parameter, similar to the :func:`~discord.app_commands.rename` decorator.
+Likewise, use of the ``name`` keyword argument allows you to pass renames for the parameter, similar to the :func:`~discord_real.app_commands.rename` decorator.

 Note that in hybrid command form, a few annotations are unsupported due to Discord limitations: